Following holiday shopping boost, small businesses prepare for January lag in sales

 “We went back to building our online client base, to doing live sales, to making connections with the customers and getting to know them on a personal level,” said Katie Wilt, area manager for Pretty as a Peach.

-“We have offered curbside for anybody who request a pickup online, we try to be on social media every day doing stories and posts,” said Richardson.
+“We have offered curbside for anybody who requests a pickup online, we try to be on social media every day doing stories and posts,” said Richardson.

 January is also always a tough month for small flower shops.